mandeep24/battleship/README.md

-# battleship.
-Note, the board iz zero indexed.
+# A remake of the game battleship.
+Note, the board is zero indexed.